KruTorben/KruTorben/README.md

 - 👋 Hi, I’m @fynib
-- 👀 I’m interested in Coding with Source
+- 👀 I’m interested in Coding
 - 🌱 I’m currently trying to learn Code
 - 📫 How to reach me email ( savetorben@gmail.com or kruismanntorben@gmail.com )
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: if you learn code You learn code
-- i am into woman
-- i love Rats they are so cute
+- 🙈 i love Rats they are so cute